Transient Arrested In Redondo Beach Bus Stabbing

 Another passenger on the bus and the driver were not injured.

-The suspect was arrested about an hour later, a few miles away, after a security guard on a break heard a description broadcast on a police scanner and called the man in.
+Richard John Reynierse, 44, a transient, was arrested about an hour later, a few miles away, after a security guard on a break heard a description broadcast on a police scanner and reported the man to police.

 The attack is believed to have been unprovoked.
 Police think the weapon was a knife, but it has not yet been found.